jina-ai/docs/chapters/project-guide/project-guide.rst

 ``/pods``

-Our Flows will need some :term:`Pods<Pod>`, so we also create a dedicated folder for them.
-And you guessed right, the folder is called **pods**.
-Here we have 4 pods, but in your project, you might have a different number.
+Our Flows will need some :term:`Pods<Pod>`, so we also create a dedicated pods folder for them.

 App.py
 ---------